 Pinkham said he does not have any immediate plans to reintroduce a resolution to include recognition of the Duwamish Tribe's sovereignty in the curriculum.

-Correction: A previous version of this story stated that the Duwamish Tribe was not acknowledged in the new tribal history and culture curriculum.
-The Duwamish Tribe does appear in the curriculum, but is not acknowledged as a sovereign nation.
+A previous version of this story stated that the Duwamish Tribe was not acknowledged in the new tribal history and culture curriculum.
+This report has been updated to clarify that the Duwamish Tribe does appear in the curriculum, but is not acknowledged as a sovereign nation.